superfly/docs/elixir/advanced-guides/connect-observer-to-your-app.html.md

 :observer.start
 ```

-It should bring Observer running on your machine.
+It should bring up Observer running on your machine.
 It won't be connected to
 anything else, but it verifies that the libraries and dependencies are working.